ibm-cloud-docs/FileStorage/managing-storage-limits.md

 - **How many extra File volumes are needed by type, size, IOPS, and location?** <br />
 *For example, your answer might be something similar to "25x Performance 20 GB @ 10 IOPS in DAL09" or "50x Endurance 2 TB @ 0.25 IOPS in SJC03".*

-- **Provide an estimate of when you expect/plan to provision all of the requested volume increase.** <br />
+- **Provide an estimate of when you expect or plan to provision all of the requested volume increase.** <br />
  "*For example, your answer might be something similar to "90 days".*

 - **Provide a 90-day forecast of expected average capacity usage of these volumes.** <br />